night-gold/armada/docs/templating.md

 - The templating is not here to replace kustomize basic usage, just to ease the use of it and prevent unwanted duplication of resources that we really want to be able to variabilise.
 - Templating can't be used with remote base as the base would be called by the kubectl command.
+- The kustomization.yaml file, template or not, should always target the end result file that we want and not the those with .tmpl extension.

 # Usage